bhavika32-hub/ola-ride-data-analysis-sql-powerbi/README.md

 * Approximately ₹15.95M of revenue loss was attributed to ride cancellations (Driver: ₹10.18M + Customer: ₹5.77M), indicating significant demand leakage.
 * Approximately ₹5.50M of revenue loss was caused by Driver Not Found cases, highlighting supply-side inefficiencies.
 * Around **40%** of incomplete rides were caused by vehicle breakdown issues, indicating operational and maintenance gaps.
+* Among incomplete rides, approximately **41%** were caused by customer-driven demand changes (e.g., last-minute change of plan or requirement), making it the single largest reason — even slightly ahead of vehicle breakdown issues (40%).
 * Incomplete rides alone caused ₹2.25M in revenue leakage — separate from cancellations — mainly due to vehicle breakdown issues.
 * Of the total ₹56.53M revenue, only ₹32.83M (58%) came from fully successful rides; the rest ₹23.70M (42%) was lost across cancellations, driver-not-found, and incomplete rides.